 As a creator or entrepreneur, you're often wearing multiple hats.
 You're designing the website, you're optimizing for SEO.
 This means you need a website builder that makes it easy and very learnable for you to do all of those things, on the same platform and still deliver as if working with experts in those fields.

 The visual layout of your website is its most important element.
 You’ll want to take your time exploring your options before settling on the visual imagery and design.
-To get started, take a look at this database of professional website templates to see which one fits best your vision.
-Whether you’re a creative professional looking for portfolio templates, a model looking for model portfolio examples or you want to create an online store, there are dozens of customizable options to choose from.
-Ranging from simple website templates, to the more complex, there are plenty to draw inspiration from.
+To get started, take a look at this database of professional website templates to see which one fits your vision best.

-Then, just like the previous step, note what your competitor sites look like and check out other visual platforms, like Pinterest and Instagram.
+As you plan out your site, note what your competitor sites look like and check out other visual platforms, like Pinterest and Instagram.
 All of these examples will provide insight into what fonts, colors and web design styles and trends your audience gravitates towards.
-However, this isn’t to say you need to copy what’s already been done.
-Essentially, you want to have an understanding of the visual imagery and messaging of the audience your website is meant to serve.
+However, avoid copying what’s already been done.
+Rather, gain an understanding of the visual language you want to pursue and check that it resonates with your intended audience.

 The most important thing before building a website is good research.
 Know what you want to do and collect strong inspirations that will contribute to your design.